beaker-project/beaker/documentation/admin-guide/installation.rst

 library, which supports a large number of databases (including MySQL, PostgreSQL, SQLite, Oracle, and Microsoft SQL Server) provided that a suitable client driver is installed.
-However Beaker is only tested against MySQL, so it is recommended to use that.
+However Beaker is only tested against MariaDB, so it is recommended to use that.

-First, make sure MySQL server is installed, and configure the daemon to run at startup::
+First, make sure MariaDB server is installed, and configure the daemon to run at startup::

-    $ yum install -y mysql-server MySQL-python
+    $ yum install -y mariadb-server MySQL-python
-    $ chkconfig mysqld on
+    $ systemctl enable mariadb

-For Unicode support in Beaker, it is recommended to configure MySQL to store strings as UTF-8.
+For Unicode support in Beaker, it is recommended to configure MariaDB to store strings as UTF-8.
 This is controlled by the ``character-set-server`` option in ``/etc/my.cnf``::